orsetii/aeronaut/README.md

-# Aeronaut Command and Control GUI
+# Aeronaut Command and Control Server & GUI

 Make a C++ Api that can feed back serialized data, depending on what they call via a loop function.